A/Prof Elizabeth Ng

 • Prof Hanna Mikkola, Department of Molecular, Cell and Developmental Biology University of California

-Dr Elizabeth Ng is a Team Leader in the Blood Development Laboratory at the Murdoch Children's Research Institute (MCRI).
-After completing her undergraduate degree at the University of Melbourne, she received her PhD from Monash University in 2013.
-A...
+A/Prof Elizabeth Ng is a Group Leader in the Blood Development Laboratory at MCRI.
+She completed her undergraduate degree at the University of Melbourne and received her PhD from Monash University.
+Elizabeth’s research uses induced pluripotent stem...

-Dr Elizabeth Ng is a Team Leader in the Blood Development Laboratory at the Murdoch Children's Research Institute (MCRI).
-After completing her undergraduate degree at the University of Melbourne, she received her PhD from Monash University in 2013.
-A major focus of her work is to generate transplantable haematopoietic stem cells (HSCs) from human pluripotent stem cells for tissue repair and regeneration, disease modeling and the testing of pharmaceuticals and other therapeutic products.
-Dr Ng has devised and patented protocols for haematopoietic differentiation together with a differentiation medium that supports the efficient production of large numbers of blood cells.
+A/Prof Elizabeth Ng is a Group Leader in the Blood Development Laboratory at MCRI.
+She completed her undergraduate degree at the University of Melbourne and received her PhD from Monash University.
+Elizabeth’s research uses induced pluripotent stem cell (iPSC) technology to investigate haematopoietic stem cell (HSC) formation during human development and to translate that to the in vitro differentiation of iPSCs to blood lineages.
+A major focus of her work is the generation of transplantable haematopoietic stem cells (iHSCs) from human iPSCs for tissue repair and regeneration, disease modeling and the testing of pharmaceuticals and other therapeutic products.
+She has devised and patented protocols for haematopoietic differentiation together with a differentiation medium that supports the efficient production of large numbers of blood cells.
 APEL medium has been licensed and commercialised by STEMCELL Technologies.
-She has maintained a long-standing collaboration with Professor Andrew Elefanty (Blood Development) and Professor Ed Stanley (Immune Development), together making important contributions to the development of human pluripotent stem cell as a powerful experimental platform to drive advancement in differentiation systems, cell culture medium formulation and the use of genetic modifications of human pluripotent stem cell lines.

 Dr Ng holds active collaborations with: